Transfer between training streams

 General to rural stream

-If you wish to train in an MMM 2–7 location, you don’t need to apply for a transfer.
+If you wish to train in an MM 2–7 location, you don’t need to apply for a transfer.

-If you’re interested in completing rural generalist training, speak to your training coordinator about how this may impact your training.
+If you’re interested in completing rural generalist training, speak to your TC about how this may impact your training.

 Rural to general stream

-If you accepted a training position with the rural stream, you’re expected to complete all your training in MMM 2–7 locations.
+If you accepted a training position with the rural stream, you’re expected to complete all your training in MM 2–7 locations.

-If it’s not possible to undertake your extended skills term, core emergency medicine training or additional rural skills training in those areas, you can apply to temporarily train in an MMM 1 location.
+If it’s not possible to undertake your extended skills term, core emergency medicine training, additional rural skills training or remediation term in an RACGP-approved post in those areas, you can apply to temporarily train in an MM 1 location.
 If approved, you don’t need to apply for a transfer from the rural to the general stream.

-You may apply for a permanent transfer from the rural stream to the general stream in any of the following circumstances:
+You may apply for a transfer (temporary or permanent) from the rural stream to the general stream in the following circumstances:

-If you, or a significant family relation, are affected by extenuating and unforeseen circumstances or have an unforeseen medical condition that can’t be adequately or safely managed in the rural location where you’re currently based, talk to your training coordinator about applying for a transfer.
-They’ll advise you of the process and the documents you’ll need to provide in your application.
+If you, or a significant family relation, are affected by extenuating and unforeseen circumstances or have an unforeseen medical condition that can’t be adequately or safely managed in the rural location where you’re currently based, your TC can advise you of the process and the documents you’ll need to provide in your application.

 Section 19AB exemption to enable transfer

-However, if you wish to transfer from the rural to the general stream, you must apply to the Department of Health for an exemption that allows you to work in an MMM 1 location.
+However, if you wish to transfer from the rural to the general stream, you must apply to the RACGP for a transfer to work in an MM 1 location.